gkobilansky/headline-tester/PLAN.md

 #### 3. PostMessage Skeleton
 **Files**: `public/widget/embed.js`, `app/(widget)/page.tsx`
 **Changes**: Parent script listens for `headlineTester:ready`; iframe posts ready event and handles `headlineTester:show`/`hide`, so reveal can be triggered without altering iframe URL.
+Augment this path as needed to co-exist with the headline controls.

 #### 4. Visibility Hook
 **File**: `components/chat.tsx` or new hook